August 24, 2020 – Response to We See You White American Theater Demands

 –to produce and amplify more voices from Black artists and artists of color in our mainstage programming.

-–to increase representation in governance; to hire more Black, Indigenous, People of Color (BIPOC) and other marginalized communities in staff and artistic positions.
+–to increase representation in governance; to hire more Black, Indigenous, People of Color (BIPOC) and other underrepresented communities in staff and artistic positions.

-–to further invest in our community service and arts education in underserved populations.
+–to further invest in our community service and arts education in under-resourced schools and neighborhoods.

 –to deepen our public discussions and forums, providing pathways and opportunities for change.